SaerusTierialis/tModLoader_Homepage/Revamp_Classes.md

 * The goal would be to consistently combo, trigger the combo burst, and then use Time Jump to restore the combo count and keep going.
   * This class is meant to be challenging to play, but will have a very high potential.

+  # Trickery
+  ### Tier 2: Rogue
+  * Damage Scaling:
+    * all damage types with a bonus for close-range hits
+  * Mechanic: Attacks of Opportunity
+    * Additional damage when hitting an enemy from behind
+    * Additional damage when hitting an enemy that is not targeting you
+  * Mechanic: Sneak Attack
+    * Hitting a target while in stealth deals massive damage (removes stealth)
+    * The damage is increased relative to how close the target is to the player (closer = more damage)
+  * Ability 1: Stealth
+    * Toggle ability
+    * Drains mana while active
+    * Reduces movement speed (no reduction at later levels - might even gain a movement speed bonus)
+    * You cannot enter stealth if an enemy is nearby
+    * Reduces aggro, making enemies unlikely to target you
+    * Removed by taking or dealing damage
+  * Ability 2: Dodge
+    * Gain a burst of speed in the direction of the cursor
+    * Cannot be hit during the dodge

+  ### Tier 3: Shadow
+  * The Shadow can weave in an out of melee-range to easily re-stealth and trigger a sneak attack.
+They also have the utility of attacking from two locations at once.
+  * Tier 2 Notes:
+    * Stealth no longer has a mana cost
+  * Ability 1: Shadow
+    * Creates a shadow at the current location
+    * Cast again to switch places with the shadow and gain Stealth
+      * also restores the Shadow's life
+    * The Shadow can be targeted and destroyed by enemies
+    * You must be in Stealth to create a shadow
+    * Shadow vanishes if you move too far away
+      * Show a projectile return to the player to make it obvious that this has happened
+    * Draw an indicator with the direction of the shadow to make it more intuitive
+  * Ability 1 Alternate: Shadow Attack
+    * Toggles a status that causes your Shadow to duplicate your attacks
+    * Reduces damage to 60% each
+  * Ability 2: Shadow Trap
+    * Consume the shadow to inflict a status on nearby targets that holds them in place and reduces their defense
+      * Bosses and knockback-immune targets are slowed instead of held

+  ### Tier 3: Assassin
+  * *The Assassin tries to get as much out of one Stealth as possible.
+They can whittle down their opponents with Covert Attacks from stealth and then finally break the Stealth with a massive Sneak Attack that inflicts a powerful poison.
+Assassins have both burst damage and damage-over-time.
+They specialize in getting into close-range and doing massive damage.*
+  * Tier 2 Notes:
+    * Sneak Attacks are now deal double damage and are always a critical hit
+  * Passive: Poison
+    * Critical hits inflict a damage-over-time poison based on the damage dealt
+    * A target can have several poisons at once
+      * The actual limit is 255
+  * Ability 1: Covert Attack
+    * An close-range attack that can only be used while in Stealth
+    * Does not break Stealth
+    * When hitting from behind, damage is doubled and critical is guaranteed
+    * Several seconds cooldown
+  * Ability 1 Alternate: Ambush
+    * Instantly move to the enemy nearest the cursor
+  * Ability 2: Poison Shroud
+    * Create a cloud of poison that inflicts poison on enemies at set intervals
+    * While in the shroud, you can enter Stealth even if enemies are nearby and Stealth has no mana cost
+  * Ability 2 Alternate: Instant Poison
+    * End all poisons on nearby enemies to deal half of the remaining damage-over-time instantly

 # Minion (pure minion stuff)
 ### Tier 2: Summoner
 * *Summoner provides an early-game source of minion damage and a bunch of minion utility.*